 Video of the Day

-- Adjustable dumbbells are short, straight bars with sleeves for weight plates.
-They are available with standard, 1-inch, or Olympic, 2-inch, sleeves.
-The length of the weight sleeves on an adjustable dumbbell limits how much weight you can load on the bar.
+- Adjustable dumbbells are short, straight bars with sleeves or collars for holding weight plates in place.
+They're available with standard (one-inch) or Olympic (2-inch) sleeves.
+The length of the sleeves on an adjustable dumbbell limits how much weight you can load on the bar.

 Advantages of Dumbbells

-Hex dumbbells are convenient if you change weight often since you don't have to slide weight plates on and off.
+Hex dumbbells are convenient if you change weight often, since you don't have to slide weight plates on and off.
 Dumbbells allow you to work your body unilaterally, one side at a time.
-If your left bicep is weaker than your right, you can focus on just the left side with dumbbells.
+If your left biceps is weaker than your right, you can focus on just the left side with dumbbells.